Header Schemes

 Engineering, Pharmacy and mathematical modeling

-His thesis project seems unrelated to Engineering, but nothing could be further from the truth: "I am trying to develop and apply new methodologies in the design and implementation of Pharmacokinetic-Pharmacodynamic and Systems Pharmacology models".
+His thesis project seems to be unrelated to Engineering, but nothing could be further from the truth: "I am trying to develop and apply new methodologies in the design and implementation of Pharmacokinetic-Pharmacodynamic and Systems Pharmacology models".
 In other words, these are mathematical models that serve to describe and predict both the time course of drug concentrations in the organism and their action on the progress of the disease or other clinical manifestations.

 "The interest of these models," adds Itziar, "is that, by means of computer simulations, we can relate dosing patterns to the observed clinical response.
 This allows us to optimize therapeutic regimens to obtain a response more in line with patients' needs."
-"My task as a biomedical engineer is, precisely, "to search for and improve computational methods that help develop and analyze this type of models."
+"My task as a biomedical engineer is, precisely, "to search for and improve computational methods that help develop and analyze this subject of models."

-News search engine
+search engine of news

 From